History of Mega Millions in Timeline

 April 18, 2010: Arizona Joins Mega Millions

-On April 18, 2010, Arizona joined Mega Millions.
+On April 18, 2010, Arizona joined Mega Millions after the cross-sell expansion.

 May 9, 2010: Maine Joins Mega Millions

-On May 9, 2010, Maine joined Mega Millions.
+On May 9, 2010, Maine joined Mega Millions after the cross-sell expansion.

 May 16, 2010: Colorado and South Dakota Join Mega Millions

-May 28, 2010: North Carolina Mega Millions Win
+May 28, 2010: North Carolina Wins Mega Millions Jackpot

 On May 28, 2010, North Carolina became the first Powerball member to produce a jackpot-winning Mega Millions ticket after joining Mega Millions.

-September 12, 2010: Megaplier Prize Increase
+September 12, 2010: Megaplier Increases Second Prize

-Beginning September 12, 2010, Mega Millions tickets bought with the Megaplier option automatically won $1 million if the five white balls were matched (excluding the Mega Ball).
+Beginning September 12, 2010, Mega Millions tickets bought with the Megaplier option automatically won $1 million if the five white balls were matched, excluding the Mega Ball.

 October 2010: U.S. Virgin Islands Joins Mega Millions